cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/Authentication.md

 # Authentication

-This article will discuss the Authentication flow for FCSDK-iOS.
+This article will discuss the Authentication flow for FCSDKiOS.

 ## Overview

-Authentication is the entry point of an FCSDK-iOS app.
+Authentication is the entry point of an FCSDKiOS app.
 Previously, in older versions of FCSDK-iOS, we would start an Auth process by importing `ACBClientSDK`.
-Starting in FCSDK-iOS 4.0.0 we have clarified what you import with what the SDK is called.
+Starting in FCSDKiOS 4.0.0 we have clarified what you import with what the SDK is called.
 For unification and clarity, you will now import FCSDK-iOS with `import FCSDKiOS`.
 Great!
 Now that we have discussed that, we can talk now about Authentication.

 ## Authenticating a User and it's Session